10. Make my device talk, move, etc¶

 Yamamoto san also showed me a little flag contraption that I would love to try implement.

-He also taught me that ideally we wrap the wires around an iron or steel rod to significantly increase the strength of the magnetic field.
+According to him, in order to produce a larger inductance, we often wrap the wire around magnetic rods such as iron or steel.
 (Because magnetic energy attempts to take a specific path, flowing from the center of a coil, out one end, down the sides and then reversing that path.
 If a iron or steel core, called a solenoid, is shaped to fit this path, it will then direct the flow of magnetism through it.)

 I decided to make a board to compare my vibration motors, and also to deploy my electromagnetic coil.